-- Family means we like to be aware of the circumstances of the partners and close relatives of our patients as our understanding of an individual's health is aided by knowledge of the infectious, genetic, dietary, social, religious, psychological and financial conditions of their family.
+- Family - means we like to be aware of the circumstances of the partners and close relatives of our patients as our understanding of an individual's health is aided by knowledge of the infectious, genetic, dietary, social, religious, psychological and financial conditions of their family.

 - Whanau - the extended family is important in many cultures and its rôle in Māori health is recognised, HOWEVER, I believe that each individual must take responsibility for their own health (and that of their children) if they wish to enjoy long-term health.
 We aim to have each individual regain control of their own health and wellbeing.

-- Comprehensive Medical Care means we are able to provide, either directly or by referral, every medical service that is evidence based.
+- Comprehensive - means we are able to provide, either directly or by referral, every medical service that is evidence based.
 Note that not all of these services are available in the public sector, and that it is a fact of life that some medical services are expensive, so it pays to consider how you can afford good medical care.
 There are some services we don't provide, support or even refer which are illegal, unethical or unproven.
 These are described further here.

-- Evidence based means that there is clear published peer reviewed scientific evidence to support the advice or management.
+- Evidence based - means that there is clear published peer reviewed scientific evidence to support the advice or management.
 Where this is lacking or equivocal, it will be made clear that hard evidence doesn't exist.

-- Primary Medical Care refers to the professional medical health services and advice available to keep you well, manage your illnesses outside hospital and to help identify those situations and conditions requiring urgent or planned access to secondary (hospital) services.
+- Primary Medical Care - this refers to the professional medical health services and advice available to keep you well, manage your illnesses outside hospital and to help identify those situations and conditions requiring urgent or planned access to secondary (hospital) services.